jpachecou-zz/SwiftyHelpers/README.md

 		This line will locate the first FooView subview inside of all `UIView` array of subviews

-	-Use `UIView` and `CGRect` extensions for the getter and setter of a frame attributes
+	- Use `UIView` and `CGRect` extensions for the getter and setter of a frame attributes

 		```swift
 		let view = UIView()